 You’ll need to upload color scans of identification documents in PNG or JPG format.

 Stripe Atlas has a one-time $500 (USD) fee for all successful applications.
-If you provide a credit card, we’ll take your payment details with your application submission, but will not charge you until your company is fully established.
+We’ll take your payment details with your application submission, but will not charge you until your company is fully established.

 Live Stripe account

 Upon completing the Stripe Atlas application, you’ll have a new U.S. Stripe account that you can use for test transactions.
 This allows you to start working on your integration while your account progresses.

 Once your Silicon Valley Bank account is created, you can start processing live payments.

 Now that you’ve learned about the Stripe Atlas application, you may want to read: